klenwell/decruiter/app-engine/README.md

 ## Development Server

-To launch the local development server:
+To launch the local development server, run the following command from the project root:

     dev_appserver.py --port=3000 --admin_port=3001 --api_port=3002 ./app-engine